nitya-nepal/vedanasoft.com/src/pages/index.md

   Vedanasoft is an innovating software firm, its inception by three friends fascinated to bring the benefits of technology to individuals and masses.
 pSection1: >-
-  Vedanasoft believes in quality product.
+  Vedanasoft believes and understands quality of a product.
 To create product that actually makes sense, that will reduce your effort.
 As simple as that.
-We thrive to give our works easy yet artistic interface, pleasing feel to go through and use.
+We thrive to give our works easy yet artistic interface, pleasing feel to use and codes that have exceptional logic in it.
+We work to bring software as good as it gets around the globe.
 coverimage2: /img/feature-bg.jpg
 h2Section2: WE BELIEVE IN WORKING TOGETHER
 pSubtitleSection2: >